o3de/o3de.org/content/docs/userguide/components/audio-area-environment.md

 ---
-description: ' Use the Audio Area Environment component in &ALY; to apply an environment effect to sounds that an entity triggers. '
+description: ' Use the Audio Area Environment component in Lumberyard to apply an environment effect to sounds that an entity triggers. '
 title: Audio Area Environment
 ---